behinger/etcomp/README.md

 git submodule update --init
 ```

-This makefile generates a virtualenv, downloads all required python modules, installs all requisits for Pupil Labs.
+This Makefile generates a virtualenv, downloads all required python modules, installs all requisits for Pupil Labs.
 This includes opencv, it my take quite a while!
 ```
 make
 ```